cjbassi/gotop/README.md

     - increase height of sparkline depending on widget size
 * Process List
     - memory total goes above 100%
+* Graphs
+    - zooming in and out of graphs
+    - command line option to set polling interval for CPU and mem
 * general
-    - command line option to set polling interval for CPU and mem
     - command line option to only show processes, CPU, and mem
-    - zooming in and out of graphs
     - gopsutil cross-compiling issue on linux_amd64 for darwin_i386
+* try to get the drawille fork merged upstream
-* code cleanup
+* termui code cleanup
-    - more comments
     - termui buffers should ignore characters set outside the widget area
         - ignore writes or give an error?
     - termui Blocks should be indexed at 0, and maybe change their X and Y variables too
-    - try to get the drawille fork merged upstream
     - draw borders and label after widget contents
     - only merge buffers that are within the original's area